How to calculate debt to equity ratio?

 By using the debt-to-equity ratio formula and, hence, knowing how to calculate debt-to-equity ratio you can distinguish between healthy debt levels and potentially harmful ones, ensuring better financial decision-making for your business.

 Debt and equity are some of the most fundamental concepts in finance.
 Debt refers to any money that is borrowed by an entity; debt typically needs to be repaid, usually along with some form of interest.
-On the other hand, equity refers to ownership in a firm, encompassing the shares owned by investors.

 Understanding these concepts alongside how to calculate debt to equity ratio is vital for assessing a company's risk profile, overall stability, financial structure, as well as evaluating its operating cash flow to ensure the company generates enough cash to meet its debt obligations.